hominidae/agi-esp8266/README.md

  However, if you are connected directly to your ESP8266 Huzzah (or other ESP8266) through and FTDI adapter all you need is to select your board and upload as normal.

+# Alright, I have the Arduino IDE and libraries setup, what next?
+ If you're able to upload new firmware using the ArduinoOTA library without issue you can now proceed to the next step:

+ Open agi-esp8266.ino in your Arduino IDE and configure it.
+You'll need to setup the WiFi SSID, wifi password and the ArduinoOTA upload password.

+ Next, upload the agi-esp8266 sketch to your ESP8266.
+Make sure you have the correct board selected.

+ You'll know it's running if serial monitor in the Arduino IDE indicates it successfully connected to a wireless network.

+ Open up the address the ESP8266 reports in serial monitor inside your web browser.

+ I'm assuming that you have the DHT22 output connected to pin 13 on the ESP8266.
+Although you can change this to whatever you'd like.

+ Additionally, the TSl2561 should be connected to the i2c SCL/SDA pins on your ESP8266.
+In my case they were pins 4 and 5.

+ [More to come]

 # How do I use a Raspberry Pi to do this?
  Here are the steps I took to get that working: